Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The Constitution of the Royal Borough of Kingston upon Thames Council met on Friday 17 April 2026 to discuss the entirety of the council's constitution.
-The meeting's agenda was focused on reviewing and potentially revising the foundational document that governs the council's operations, decision-making processes, and codes of conduct for both elected members and officers.
+The Royal Borough of Kingston upon Thames Council's Constitution was scheduled for discussion at a meeting on Friday 17 April 2026.
+The meeting's agenda focused on the comprehensive document that outlines the council's operational framework, decision-making processes, and procedural rules.

 Royal Borough of Kingston upon Thames Constitution

 The primary item scheduled for discussion was the Royal Borough of Kingston upon Thames Constitution.
-This comprehensive document outlines the framework for how the council operates, including the roles and responsibilities of its various bodies and individuals.
+This extensive document, divided into several parts, serves as the foundational rulebook for the council's operations.

-- Part 1: Introduction - This section provides an overview of the council's operational structure, key constitutional elements, and the rights of the public.
+- Part 1: Introduction was set to provide an overview of how the council operates, detailing the key components of the Constitution and the rights afforded to members of the public.

-- Part 3: Responsibility for Functions - This section outlines how the council's functions are allocated and which decision-making bodies or individuals are responsible for them.
-It includes details on the terms of reference for various committees and a scheme of delegations.
+- Part 3: Responsibility for Functions was intended to set out the allocation of the council's functions and identify which decision-making body or individual holds responsibility for specific decisions.
+This includes the Terms of Reference for various committees and the Scheme of Delegations.

-- Part 6: Members' Allowances Scheme - This outlines the allowances paid to the Mayor, councillors, and co-opted members to cover costs associated with their council duties.
+- Part 6: Members Allowances Scheme was to detail the allowances paid to the Mayor, councillors, and co-opted members to cover expenses incurred in carrying out their council duties.

-- Part 7: Glossary of Terms - This section provides explanations for key terms used throughout the Constitution.
+- Part 7: Glossary of Terms was to provide explanations for key terms used throughout the Constitution.

 Attendees